polar/CppSharpTest/Readme.md

 Apparently, you cannot mix
 Debug libraries and Release libraries in Windoze because the standard library structures are different, something that Linux does not do.
-This disparity means that you must have Debug compiled libraries or Release compiled libraries, and you better not mix them especially if you are passing things like std::string across library boundaries, and in this case, the P/INVOKE interface between CppSharp generated code and C#.
-WTF?
+This disparity means that you must have either Debug compiled libraries or Release compiled libraries.
+You better not mix them especially if you are passing things like std::string across library boundaries.
+More relevant to this case, you cannot mix them in crossing the P/INVOKE interface between CppSharp generated C# code and its C++ counterpart.

 This whole problem was solved by making sure that if you were compiling your C++ in Debug mode on Windoze with MVSC++ that you issue the

     -D_DEBUG

 flag to the CppSharp CLI command line.
-Do not issue this flag in the extra cflags, i.e. the `--A` CppSharp option.
-Note the underbar(_) before DEBUG.
-For example, the following would be a suitable CLI command line for generating Debug oriented code:
+Do not issue this flag in the extra cflags, i.e. inside the `--A=` CppSharp option.
+Note, there is an underbar(_) before DEBUG.
+For example, the following would be a suitable CLI command line for generating Debug oriented code on Windows:

     CppSharp.CLI.exe -D_DEBUG Test.hpp

+Note, that this flag may be issued for Linux as well without consequence.
+The standard libraries on Linux are unaffected by this flag in this regard, and the result will not be different.

-The issue for CppSharp was https://github.com/mono/CppSharp/issues/1365, and it has now been CLOSED.
+The issue for CppSharp problem is https://github.com/mono/CppSharp/issues/1365, and it has now been CLOSED, on 4-May-2020.

-The problems with the size of std::string and even the alignment problems with the lower problem have been resolved with the issue of using `-D_DEBUG` flag as well.
+The problems with the size of std::string and even the alignment problems with the lower problem of wrong offsets for the StringVal internals have also been resolved with issuing the `-D_DEBUG` flag.

-Of course, remember to compile your C++ code with the same flag, or not.
+Remember to compile your C++ code with the same flag, or not, but be consistent between the two.

 **NOTE::** This repository will remain as show and example of using Rake to use CppSharp with Linux and Windows configurations and configure them for